 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326).
 ASU 2016-13 requires entities to use a current lifetime expected credit loss methodology to measure impairments of certain financial assets.
 Using this methodology will result in earlier recognition of losses than under the current incurred loss approach, which requires waiting to recognize a loss until it is probable of having been incurred.
 There are other provisions within the standard that affect how impairments of other financial assets may be recorded and presented, and that expand disclosures.
 This pronouncement is effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2019, and must be applied on a modified retrospective basis.
-The Company is continuing its assessment, which may identify additional impacts ASU 2016-13 may have on the Company's consolidated results of operations, financial position, and related disclosures.
+The Company's adoption of ASU 2016-13 will not have a material impact on the Company's consolidated results of operations and financial position.